- 8 minutes to read

 Confirm both the FQDN and short-name entries appear in the output.

-Step 3: Configure IIS (Domain Service Account Only)
+Step 3: Configure IIS (Required for v7)

 When a domain service account is used, IIS must be told to use that account's credentials to decrypt the incoming Kerberos ticket.
 This is controlled by the useAppPoolCredentials setting.